 What is a deductible?
 What is coinsurance?
 What is an out of pocket maximum?

-Let’s say that your insurance provider, Spectacular Insurance Co., offers you a plan with a deductible of $1,300 for single coverage.
+Let’s say that your health care insurance provider, Spectacular Insurance Co., offers you a health plan with a deductible of $1,300 for single coverage.
 (This is the average annual deductible in the U.S.) That means you need to rack up at least $1,300 worth of medical bills before your insurance starts to pay anything for your care.
-Some plans will cover things like yearly checkups in addition, but for actual procedures you’re on the hook for all of the deductible before your insurance kicks in at all.
+Some plans will cover things like yearly checkups in addition, but for actual procedures, you’re on the hook for all of the costs before your insurance kicks in at all.

 According to HealthAffairs,back in 2009 the average out-of-pocket maximum for an individual was around $2,700.
 Now, Healthcare.gov says that the maximum out-of-pocket limit in a 2016 Marketplace plan is $6,850.
 That’s a pretty big chunk of change.

 Still confusing?… Let’s say you need to pay for a C-section which can cost up to $50,000 according to What To Expect When You’re Expecting.

 How does a deductible, coinsurance and out of pocket maximum work?